 Mr. Zakheim’s previous experience includes serving as Deputy Assistant Secretary of Defense, where he managed the department’s policies and programs related to the Iraq and Afghanistan coalition affairs.

-Earlier this year, Defense News called Mr. Zakheim one of the “100 Most Influential People in U.S. Defense,” noting that he is widely “regarded as one of the top GOP young guns.”
-Last year, Foreign Policy magazine named him one of the “Top 50 Republicans in GOP Foreign Policy.”
+Defense News called Mr. Zakheim one of the “100 Most Influential People in U.S. Defense,” noting that he is widely “regarded as one of the top GOP young guns.”
+Foreign Policy magazine recently named him one of the “Top 50 Republicans in GOP Foreign Policy.”

 - U.S. House Armed Services Committee, General Counsel and Deputy Staff Director (2011-2013)